akirathelinuxguy/rtimer/README.md

 # rtimer

-**rtimer** is a lightweight timer application written in **Rust**, designed for Linux desktops.
+**rtimer** is a lightweight pomodoro timer application written in **Rust**, designed for Linux desktops.
-It includes simple install and uninstall scripts and desktop integration (KDE-friendly).
+It includes simple install and uninstall scripts and desktop integration (KDE-first).

 The project focuses on being minimal, fast, and easy to install.